Isabelle-C/makemore-notes/README.md

 This repo contains my notes from Andrej Karpathy's lectures.

-# Sequence of Lectures

-0.
+# 0. Concepts to start with

 ```mermaid
 ---